 Sometimes, words that are meant to comfort feel like sandpaper to my soul.

-Either we avoid speaking truth in fear of offending someone — or we speak the truth so harshly that we don’t display love at all.
+Either we avoid speaking the truth for fear of offending someone — or we speak the truth so harshly that we don’t display love at all.

 Why not discover how you can better manage conflict and prevent relationship breakdown?

-Do you have codependency?
-Read this article then analyze how you view your relationships.
-If you have questions, we are here to help you seek the answers.
+Do you have a codependent relationship?
+Read this article to find out.
+If you have questions, we are here to help you seek answers.